codership/documentation/galeracluster/source/documentation/install-mysql.rst

 There are two versions available for this package.
 Which version you'll need will depend on which version of the MySQL wsrep database server you want to install.

-For CentOS 6, you would enter something like the following from the command-line:
+For CentOS, you would enter something like the following from the command-line:

 .. code-block:: console